K-miran/k-miran.github.io/_pages/about.md

 # Advertisement
-Positions are available for postdocs, graduate students, and interns (junior or senior student) in areas in security, privacy, and deep learning.
+Positions are available for postdocs, graduate students, and interns (junior or senior student) in areas in security, privacy, and AI.
 If you are interested in applying for a position, please send an email to me.

 # 🔥 News
 - I serve on the ["FHE.org"](https://fhe.org) Advisory Board, starting in July 2026.